billionvectors/atinyvectors/README.md

 - CMake 3.14+
 - Clang (or other C++ compiler)
 - GoogleTest for unit testing
-- SQLiteCpp and nlohmann/json libraries
+- SQLiteCpp, libzip and nlohmann/json libraries

 ## Building the Project